-When the sweltering summer heat has dissipated and the typical winter snows have not yet arrived, Chicago gives you a perfect opportunity to enjoy the city at its best.
+When the sweltering summer heat has dissipated, and the typical winter snows have not yet arrived, Chicago gives you a perfect opportunity to enjoy the city at its best.
 The block parties and airshows of the summer may be over, but Chicago is far from sleepy once the fall arrives.
 In fact, this is when you’ll find some of the best events of the entire year.

-But the real reason why autumn is the best time to visit Chicago is that considerably fewer people do.
+But the real reason why fall is the best time to visit Chicago is that considerably fewer people do.
 Summer is the high season for tourism here, and while they’re welcome to sweat it out with all the rest of them, you’ll be the tourist enjoying the best weather of the entire year and discounted hotel rooms.
 And some of Chicago’s biggest attractions – like Navy Pier and Grant Park – may have as little as a third of the crowd you might find in the summer.

 Get Out Into Nature

-Autumn in Chicago has the perfect weather to get outside, and like most midwestern cities, the harvest season here is ripe with outdoor activities.
+Fall in Chicago has the perfect weather to get outside, and like most midwestern cities, the harvest season here is ripe with outdoor activities.
 The classic Chicago fall outing is to go apple picking, which you can do at Honey Hill Orchard.
 It’s one of the closest apple orchards to the city, and along with the bushel of apples you’ll collect, you’re going to want to go home with a box of cider donuts.
-Ubiquitous in the midwest, these seasonal donuts are made with fresh apple cider, brown sugar, and plenty of autumn spices.
+Ubiquitous in the Midwest, these seasonal donuts are made with fresh apple cider, brown sugar, and plenty of autumn spices.

 While the center of the city is famously a concrete jungle, you actually don’t have to get very far to find some excellent spots to see the forests change color.
 Morton Arboretum is only about 30 minutes west of Chicago, is home to 1,700 acres of forested lands, and is the perfect place to see the leaves in their fiery finery.